13hannes11/focus_annotator/README.md

 ## Installation

-Currently the application can only be optained by compiling from source
+Currently the application can only be optained by compiling from source.

 ## Compilation Instructions

+### Docker

+The tool can be compiled with docker-compose:

+* Linux Version `docker-compose up` (found in *target/release/*, dependencies are not included therefore install `libadwaita` via your distros package manager)
+* Windows Version: `docker-compose -f docker-compose.windows.yml up` (the resulting file is packaged as *package.zip*, dependencies included)

+### Native

 The prerequisits can be installed as described in the gtk4-rs book: